-It is important to become mindful of our energy needs and avoid the severe consequences of sport-related energy deficiency.
+It is important to become mindful of our energy needs and avoid the severe consequences of RED-S in Cyclists and other sport-related energy deficiencies.

 Is it actually possible for exercise to lead to poor health outcomes?